 A search of published studies indicate daylight, tritiated water (HTO) vapor deposition velocities in forest vegetation can range from 0.07 to 2.8 cm/s.
 Analysis of the results of studies done on an SRS pine plantation and climatological data from the SRS meteorological network indicate that the average deposition velocity during daylight periods is around 0.42 cm/s.
-The minimum deposition velocity was determined to be about 0.1 cm/s, which is the recommended bounding value.
+The minimum deposition velocity occurs at night and was determined to be about 0.1 cm/s.

 Deposition velocity and residence time (half-life) of HTO in vegetation are related by the leaf area and leaf water volume in the forest.
 For the characteristics of the pine plantation at SRS the residence time corresponding to the average, daylight deposition velocity is 0.4 hours.
-The residence time corresponding to the night-time deposition velocity of 0.1 cm/s is around 2 hours.
+The residence time corresponding to the night-time deposition velocity of 0.1 cm/s is around 2.5 hours.

 A simple dispersion model which accounts for deposition and re-emission of HTO vapor was used to evaluate the impact on exposure to the maximally exposed offsite individual (MOI) at the SRS boundary (Viner 2012).
-Under conditions that produce the bounding, 95th percentile MOI exposure, i.e., low wind speed, weak turbulence, night, low deposition velocity, the effect of deposition and re-emission on MOI exposure was found to be very small.
-The exposure over the two hour period following arrival of the plume was found to be decreased by less than 0.05 %.
-Furthermore the sensitivity to deposition velocity was low.
-Increasing deposition velocity to 0.5 cm/s reduced exposure to 0.3 %.
-After a 24 hour period, an MOI would have been exposed to all of the released material.
-Based on the low sensitivity of MOI exposure to the value of deposition velocity when re-emission is considered, it is appropriately conservative to use a 0.0 cm/s effective deposition velocity for safety analysis in the MACCS2 code.
+Under conditions that produce the bounding, 95th percentile MOI exposure, (i.e., low wind speed, weak turbulence, night, low deposition velocity), the HTO deposition rate was very low.
+In addition, the results demonstrate that much of the HTO deposited (50%) was re-emitted within a two hour period.
+The effect of deposition on MOI exposure was found to be very small when considering the low initial deposition and subsequent re-emission.
+The exposure over the two hour period following arrival of the plume was found to be decreased by less than 0.05%.
+Even under conditions of greater HTO deposition, i.e. deposition velocity 0.5 cm/s, the combination of deposition and re-emission resulted in an overall exposure reduction of just 0.3% in the two hour period following arrival of the plume.
+After a 24 hour period, an MOI would essentially have been exposed to all of the released material.